Slow, shared days: enjoying an oxtail potjie around the fire pit

-The Summer Season 2019 leading into 2020 was a great one at Devonport House and we were privileged to welcome and host guests from all over the world.
-Occupancy was high and Cape Town marvelled and inspired all with what she has to offer.
+The summer of 2019-2020 was a great one at Devonport House.
+We were privileged to welcome and host guests from all over the world.
+Occupancy was high and Cape Town marvelled and inspired us all with what she has to offer.

-Slow days arrived when on the 26 March 2020 , South Africa went in to lockdown due to COVID-19.
-Cancellations of bookings were the order of the day, and most certainly all people and business sectors have been and will continue to be hugely impacted.
+But slow days arrived when, on 26 March 2020, South Africa went into Covid-19 lockdown.
+Booking cancellations were the order of the day, and it was clear that everyone and almost all business sectors have been, and will continue to be, hugely impacted.

-Three international guests stayed on at Devonport House, until they were able to secure flights home.
-Their days were spent relaxing at the pool, exercising in the field and enjoying shared home cooked meals prepared by Jacques.
-Grant and Prudence, who are staying with us, have been deep cleaning the property, ensuring that the utmost highest hygiene standards are met and maintained.
-We are all eagerly preparing the home to welcome our future guests and visitors.
+Three international guests stayed on at Devonport House until they were able to secure flights home.
+Their days were spent relaxing at the pool, exercising in the gardens, and enjoying shared home cooked meals prepared by Jacques.
+Grant and Prudence also got into the spirit of what needed to be done by helping to deep clean the property, ensuring that the heightened pandemic-specific hygiene standards were met and maintained.

-These times are unprecedented for all.
-We are however positive that in the near future the Hospitality sector will once again see our local and international visitors returning and showing their faith in what Cape Town and South Africa as a whole has to offer.
+These were unprecedented times for all of us.
+We remained positive, however, that in the near future international visitors would show their faith in South Africa, and the hospitality sector would once again see our global and local visitors returning to appreciate and enjoy what Cape Town in particular has to offer.

 Oxtail and red wine potjie

-A potjiekos is a traditional South African stew, slow cooked in a cast-iron pot over an open fire.
-This one combines the richness of oxtails and red wine to provide a delicious, hearty one-pot meal.
+Potjiekos is a traditional South African stew, slow cooked in a cast-iron pot over an open fire.
+This recipe combines the unctuousness of oxtail with the robustness of red wine to create a delicious, hearty one-pot meal.

-· 500gfresh oxtails (get your butcher to slice them into pieces in between the bones)
+· 500g fresh oxtails (get your butcher to slice them in pieces between the bones)

 · ½ cup flour, seasoned liberally with salt and pepper